YashTotale/react-hash-scroll/README.md

 ### MultiHash

 In this example, the elements will only be scrolled to on the "/docs" page.
 The div with text "Element #1" will be scrolled to when the url hash is "#div".
-Similarly, the h4 with text "Element #2" will be scrolled to when the hash is "#heading" and the scroll behavior will be smooth.
-Finally, if the hash is "#paragraph", the p with text "Element #3" will be scrolled to the center of the page.
+Similarly, the h4 with text "Element #2" will be scrolled to smoothly when the hash is "#heading".
+Finally, if the hash is "#paragraph", the p with text "Element #3" will be scrolled to the top of the page.

 ```javascript
 import React from "react";